 The Literacy Center reviews all materials used in instruction to make sure that they show respect for cultural and racial differences.
 Likewise, we hold learners and tutors to high standards of conduct based on consideration of the needs and abilities of others; we actively promote a friendly and welcoming atmosphere in which individuals of very different backgrounds and educational levels can work together in teaching and learning English.

 Just as we take care to make sure that learners are treated with respect, we offer support to our tutors.
-Tutors' records of instructional sessions are regularly reviewed by the staff to make sure that appropriate methods and materials are being used.
-Tutors are informally observed on a regular basis, and tutors are offered advice that addresses any weaknesses or problems that may arise.
+Tutors' records of instructional sessions are reviewed by the staff after each session to make sure that appropriate methods and materials are being used.
+Tutors are informally observed on a regular basis, and tutors are offered advice that reinforces strengths and addresses any weaknesses or problems that may arise.

 The staff of the Literacy Center strives to show the utmost regard for our tutors and learners, showing respect and enthusiasm for their efforts and also holding all participants to high standards of professional conduct, including regular and punctual attendance and compliance with the operational standards of the Center.
 The Literacy Center staff is responsible for activities of tutors and learners during our hours of operation and at our designated operational locations.
 We do not, however, take responsibility for the conduct of tutors or learners outside these times and places.